evelinakireilyte/TryB4Buy/README.md

 ## Project Overview

 TryB4Buy is an advertising application allowing users to post items they own, providing other users with an opportunity to try them for a fixed fee before making a commitment to purchase it.
 TryB4Buy is a full stack application with CRUD functionality built using Python and Django for the back-end and user interface built using React.js.
-This was a solo project built in 8 days as part of a Software Engineering Immersive course.
+This was my final, solo project built in 8 days as part of a Software Engineering Immersive course.

 ## Deployment